-In Keno classic game 20 numbers are drawn from a possible 80.
+In Keno’s classic game 20 numbers are drawn from a possible 80.
 Pick and match your numbers for the chance to win a cash prize.
-Keno Classic gives you the chance to turn $1 into $1 million+, when you play and match all 10 numbers.
+Keno Classic gives you the chance to turn $1 into $1 million+ when you play and match all 10 numbers.
 You can win a prize with as little as 1 winning number, depending on how many numbers you play.

 To win a prize on Keno, you must match the minimum required numbers for that Spot type.
 For example, when you play the 10 Spot, you must match at least 4 of your numbers to win a prize.
 To win the top prize of $1 million+, you must match all 10 numbers.
-There are a number of different Spot types you can play, ranging from the 1 to 10 Spot, as well as the 15, 20 and 40 Spot.
+There are several different Spot types you can play, ranging from the 1 to 10 Spot, as well as the 15, 20, and 40 Spot.

 The size of the jackpot you could win depends on the Spot type you are playing.
 The Keno Classic jackpot prizes range from a 7 Spot jackpot of more than $5,000, all the way up to a 10 Spot jackpot of more than $1 million.